SaltyGoo/saltygoo.github.io/class/fi_mutant.md

 You can absorb up to 2 items into your body.
 If you do, roll on the [1D500 mutation table](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html)* for each, they are now part of your mutations and become freed once you explode.
 While an item is part of your body, you do not need a hand to use it.
 If the item is a piece of armor, it does not hinder your movement.

 ## Regeneration
-When you explode, your body feel anew and you lose all [scars](/2020/11/09/base-rules/).
+When you explode, your body is made anew and you lose all [scars](/2020/11/09/base-rules/).
 Enjoy unlimited explosions!

 <br>